gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 ```

 ## Updated Converation Flow
-Here's the basic blueprint for the updated conversational logic witin each of the above **Dialogs**:
+Here's the basic blueprint for the updated conversational logic within the above **Dialogs**:

 * *StartAsync*
 	* IF the state is NOT set for the given dialog, prompt the user for the appropriate information and *Wait* for a response